microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/Overview.md

 # Custom Data Source

-[The Custom Data Source](.The-Custom-Data-Source-Model.md) is a native binary which can parse the Data Source.
+[The Custom Data Source](.The-Custom-Data-Source-Model.md) has instructions to parse the Data Source.
 A Custom Data Source (CDS) advertises the data source which it can parse.
 If the relevant binaries exist, the CDS has the logic for creating tables from the data source in a .
 One or more Custom Data Sources is a plugin.
 Plugins are compiled into binaries which are loaded into the SDK to handle table building.